richstu/copydataset/README.md

     voms-proxy-init --voms cms --out voms_proxy.txt -valid 172:0

 Make sure you have write permissions to the target folder.
 Ex) /net/cms11/cms11r0/pico/NanoAODv9/nano/20XX/mc, ...
+Also make sure you have a logs folder.
 Run the below commands to submit to the ucsb job system.
     screen
     source set_env.sh